 Sacramento-San Joaquin Delta Challenges

 Today, 1,100 miles of Delta levees protect farms, cities, schools and people from flooding and related hazards.
-For example, the fragile levees are vulnerable to earthquakes and other seismic activities.
+But Delta islands are as much as 25 feet below the level of the surrounding water.
+Many of the levees that protect the islands are fragile, leaving them vulnerable to earthquakes and other seismic activities as well as flooding.

 In 2013, California Gov. Jerry Brown proposed constructing two tunnels to divert Sacramento River water underneath the Delta.
-As part of an updated Bay Delta Conservation Plan (BDCP), it would have included three intake pipes in Sacramento County near Clarksburg.
+As part of an updated Bay Delta Conservation Plan (BDCP), it would have included three intake pipes in Sacramento County near the town of Clarksburg, just south of Sacramento.
 Modern fish screens would also be in place to better protect fish from being sucked into the pipes.
 The diverted water would be sent to farmland and communities elsewhere in the state.

-The BDCP was re-branded as the $15 billion California Water Fix/EcoRestore when it was determined that the regulatory agencies could not provide the 50-year assurance of protecting the imperiled species sought by the water agencies.
+The BDCP itself was re-branded under the Brown administration as the $15 billion California Water Fix/EcoRestore when it was determined that the regulatory agencies could not provide the 50-year assurance of protecting the imperiled species sought by the water agencies.
 EcoRestore seeks to create or restore 30,000 acres of Delta and Suisun Marsh habitat – including aquatic, sub-tidal, tidal, riparian, floodplain and uplands.
 Most of the work is already required because of existing biological opinions and will be funded by CVP and SWP contractors.
 The rest, about 25 percent, is covered by bond and other funds through state agencies.
-Costs for EcoRestore are expected to reach at least $300 million in the first four years.